 SaaS software market is growing.
 According to Trends in Cloud IT monthly pool from Better Cloud, by 2020 more than 60% of SMB and more than 30% of mid-market companies will be run entirely in the cloud.

-If your business wants to adopt new CRM system, it will.
+If your business wants to adopt a new CRM system, it will.
 Most likely it will be a cloud-based CRM.
-And you will be part of that with providing access and protect it.
+And you will be a part of that process with providing access and protecting it.

 Let’s face reality.
 There is one thing which stands between your users and SaaS.
 It is a credit card.
 This piece of plastic enables every user to be their own CIO.